 The UC Berkeley Food and Beverage Choices Policy (FBC) was recently updated to include dining commons.
-This policy aims to improve access to nutritious foods and has applied to restaurants, retail, vending, concessions, and meetings, and events since January 2019.
+This policy aims to improve access to nutritious foods and has been applied to restaurants, retail, vending, and meetings, and events since January 2019.
 Improving access to nutritious foods is one of the most effective environmental strategies to improve the health outcomes of the campus population.

 This policy focuses on making the healthy choice the easy choice, rather than taking choices away.
 During normal operations (not during limited service as it is now), dining commons will be required to offer:

 - Cooked vegetables

 - Whole grains